Rings Whose Non-Invertible Elements Are Uniquely Strongly Clean: Introduction and Basic Concepts

 \section{Introduction and Basic Concepts}

-Everywhere in the current paper, let $R$ be an associative but {\it not} necessarily commutative ring having identity element, usually stated as $1$.
-Standardly, for such a ring $R$, the letters $U(R)$, $\rm{Nil}(R)$ and ${\rm Id}(R)$ are designed for the set of invertible elements (also termed as the unit group of $R$), the set of nilpotent elements and the set of idempotent elements in $R$, respectively.
-Likewise, $J(R)$ denotes the Jacobson radical of $R$, and ${\rm Z}(R)$ denotes the center of $R$.
-We also write $ucn(R)$ for the set of all uniquely clean elements of $R$.
-The ring of $n\times n$ matrices over $R$ and the ring of $n\times n$ upper triangular matrices over $R$ are denoted by ${\rm M}_{n}(R)$ and ${\rm T}_{n}(R)$, respectively.
-Standardly, a ring is said to be {\it abelian} if each of its idempotents is central, that is, ${\rm Id}(R)\subseteq {\rm Z}(R)$.
+Everywhere in the present paper, let $R$ be an associative but {\it not} necessarily commutative ring having identity element, usually stated as $1$.
+Standardly, for such a ring $R$, the letters $U(R)$, $Nil(R)$ and $Id(R)$ are designed for the set of invertible elements (also termed as the unit group of $R$), the set of nilpotent elements and the set of idempotent elements in $R$, respectively.
+Likewise, $J(R)$ denotes the Jacobson radical of $R$, and $Z(R)$ denotes the center of $R$.
+We also write $ucn(R)$ for the set of all uniquely clean elements of $R$ as well as the ring of $n\times n$ matrices over $R$ and the ring of $n\times n$ upper triangular matrices over $R$ are denoted by $M_{n}(R)$ and $T_{n}(R)$, respectively.

+Traditionally, a ring is said to be {\it abelian} if each of its idempotents is central, that is, $Id(R)\subset Z(R)$.
 For all other unexplained explicitly notions and notations, we refer to the classical source \cite{61} or to the cited in the bibliography research sources.
 For instance, consulting with \cite[Definition 3.4]{5}, we set

-In order to present our achievements here, we now need the necessary background material as follows: Mimicking \cite{8}, an element $a$ from a ring $R$ is called {\it clean} if there exists $e\in {\rm Id}(R)$ such that $a-e\in U(R)$.
+In order to share our achievements here, we now need the necessary background material as follows: Mimicking \cite{8}, an element $a$ from a ring $R$ is called {\it clean} if there exists $e\in Id(R)$ such that $a-e\in U(R)$.
 Then, $R$ is said to be {\it clean} if each element of $R$ is clean.
 In addition, $a$ is called {\it strongly clean} provided $ae=ea$ and, if each element of $R$ are strongly clean, then $R$ is said to {\it strongly clean} too.
-On the other hand, imitating \cite{3}, $a\in R$ is called {\it uniquely clean} if there exists a unique $e \in {\rm Id}(R)$ such that $a-e \in U(R)$.
-In particular, a ring $R$ is said to be {\it uniquely clean} (or just {\it UC} for short) if every element in $R$ is uniquely clean.
+On the other hand, imitating \cite{3}, $a\in R$ is called {\it uniquely clean} if there exists a unique $e \in Id(R)$ such that $a-e \in U(R)$.
+In particular, a ring $R$ is said to be {\it uniquely clean} (or, shortly, just {\it UC}) if every element in $R$ is uniquely clean.

-Generalizing these notions, in \cite{2} was defined an element $a \in R$ to be {\it uniquely strongly clean} if there exists a unique $e \in {\rm Id}(R)$ such that $a-e \in U(R)$ and $ae=ea$.
-In particular, a ring $R$ is {\it uniquely strongly clean} (or just {\it USC} for short) if each element in $R$ is uniquely strongly clean.
+Generalizing these concepts, in \cite{2} was defined an element $a \in R$ to be {\it uniquely strongly clean} if there exists a unique $e \in Id(R)$ such that $a-e \in U(R)$ and $ae=ea$.
+In particular, a ring $R$ is {\it uniquely strongly clean} (or, shortly, just {\it USC}) if each element in $R$ is uniquely strongly clean.